Miktor/Catel.ReSharper/README.md

 _with pleasure!_

-For more information about Catel.ReSharper, visit https://github.com/Catel/Catel.ReSharper

 ## Documentation

-Documentation can be found at https://catelproject.atlassian.net/wiki/display/CATELR/
+Documentation can be found at http://www.catelproject.com

 ## Issue tracking

-The issue tracker including a roadmap can be found at Documentation can be found at https://catelproject.atlassian.net/
+The issue tracker including a roadmap can be found at http://www.catelproject.com